Diffeological Principal Bundles and Principal Infinity Bundles: Diffeological Spaces

+\begin{Lemma} If $f: X \to Y$ is a smooth map of diffeological spaces such that there exists a section, i.e. a smooth map $\sigma : Y \to X$ such that $f \sigma = 1_Y$, then $f$ is a subduction. \end{Lemma}

-the pullback diffeology on $A$ by the inclusion map.
-We call this the \textbf{subspace diffeology} on $A$.
-Recall that this is the largest diffeology on $A$ that makes the inclusion smooth. $\iota$ is always an induction when $A$ is equipped with the subspace diffeology. \end{Def}
+\begin{Def} Let $(X, \D_X)$ be a diffeological space and $A \xhookrightarrow{i} X$ a subset.
+Then consider the collection $\D^X_A$ of parametrizations $p : U \to A$ such that $ip : U \to X$ is a plot of $X$.
+It is not hard to see that this collection is a diffeology, which we call the \textbf{subspace diffeology} on $A$.
+Note that $i$ is an induction when $A$ is equipped with the subspace diffeology. \end{Def}